[Toy Review] Womanizer Next

 Slow Sex Oral Sex Balm

-I was highly sceptical about the Slow Sex Oral Sex Balm, as was Mr C&K. But we kept an open mind and decided to give it a fair chance.
+I was highly sceptical about the Bijoux Indiscrets Slow Sex Oral Sex Balm, as was Mr C&K, but we kept an open mind and decided to give it a fair chance for this review.
 It comes in a 10ml tube and I was expecting a liquid or thin gel, but it’s really more of a thick paste.
 I had to massage it between my fingers to get it to melt enough to use.

-The packaging suggests applying Oral Sex Balm to your lips right before giving a blow job, or applying it directly to the penis.
+The packaging suggests applying Slow Sex Oral Sex Balm to your lips right before giving a blow job, or applying it directly to the penis.
 To get the full effect, we did both.
 I’m not sure most people would feel much if you only did the former.

 First, the good: it definitely had an effect!
 My partner described it as a cooling sensation, which is likely caused by the menthol it contains.
 When you’re doing oral sex, the contrast between this cooling and the warmth of a mouth can be very interesting.
 He also reported that it did increase sensitivity slightly, and that it felt like sensation continued after the point of orgasm.
-So that was cool!
-It’s reasonably easy to wash off with warm water and soap.

-Then the less-good: Since this is an oil-based product, it’s not suitable for use with any latex barriers.
+Then the less-good: Since Slow Sex Oral Sex Balm is an oil-based product, it’s not suitable for use with any latex barriers.
 And given that I wouldn’t want several of the ingredients in my vagina, it also means it’s not really possible to go from oral to vaginal sex without cleaning up in between.
 I really dislike the sensation of anything oily or sticky on my hands, so I had to wipe this off with a tissue immediately after applying it.

 Also worth noting: the coconutty/minty smell and taste is VERY potent.
-It’s certainly not unpleasant but if, like me, you like to experience the scent and taste of your partner’s body, this is definitely going to mask that.
+It’s not unpleasant but if, like me, you like to experience the scent and taste of your partner’s body, this is definitely going to mask that.

 Overall, a mixed experience but definitely more positive than we were expecting.

-Slow Sex Oral Sex Balm retails for £15.
+Slow Sex Oral Sex Balm retails for £15/$17.

-Slow Sex Full Body Massage Gel
+Slow Sex Oil Based Full Body Massage Gel

 Slow Sex massage gel

-The Slow Sex Full Body Massage Gel comes in an attractive glass bottle.
+The Bijoux Indiscrets Slow Sex Full Body Massage Gel comes in an attractive glass bottle.
 With 50ml in the bottle, it definitely feels like one of the more substantial Slow Sex products.
-This oil-based gel is designed for all-over massage.
+Slow Sex Massage Gel is oil-based and designed for all-over massage.

 The packaging says you can use it “anywhere and everywhere” and the website describes it as genital-compatible, so if your massage turns erotic you’re good to go.
 Again, I’d recommend that you keep it external only.
 This massage gel is also suitable for use in water and is compatible with silicone sex toys and latex barriers.